|File Size:||30 kb|

 A GRAPHIC TO ADEQUATELY CONVEY THE POWER OF WHAT I'M SEEING IS A CHALLENGE.
 The photo of a woman with one leg is evocative of disability - wheelchair-safe, wheelchaire-friendly, is the Gold Standard for accessibility - but my choosing that particular image came out of mulling over "repetition:"

 I started asking myself, "What if repetition games are not different from each other?
 Do they, as we watch them, evoke one another?
 What if there is only a 'one game'?
 What about a 'meta-game'?"

 WHAT INSPIRED THIS LINE OF THOUGHT WAS A DISNEY MOVIE "The Jungle Book," a brilliantly made film.
 Although I've not seen everything Disney Studios ever made, I was inspired by that one to rush to <Gutenberg.org> for a pdf of all of Rudyard Kipling's writing.
 Living in a post-colonial world as we all do, the mentality of the British Raj has already begun to take on new meaning.

 ERGO: OYEZ, OYEZ!
 HEAR YE, HEAR YE!
 CALLING ALL ARCONAUTS!
-There are multiple work-fronts available for Arco-op's launch of a 2-year startoff phase of this workshop project.
+There should be multiple work-fronts available for an Arco-op launch of a 2-year startoff phase for such a workshop project.
 Teams of designers, please talk among yourselves!
 Come together. all ye like-minded souls!